India's Modi to visit White House in June as Biden seeks to strengthen ties amid competition with China - ExBulletin

 When Modi met Russian President Vladimir Putin in September, he made measured public comments about Russia’s actions in Ukraine.
 I know today’s era is not one of war, Modi told Putin.

 But Biden has favored strengthening economic ties with India and other Indo-Pacific countries amid growing competition with China.
-This helped to smooth over the differences between the United States and India over Russia.
+This helped to smooth differences between the United States and India over Russia.

 So even though on Russia, Ukraine and a whole host of other issues around the world, we have differences in approaches and different points of view, said Richard Rossow, senior adviser and chairman of policy studies American-Indian women at the Center for Strategic and International Studies in Washington On the threat that we both agree on is the main emerging threat… for the next generations there is very little daylight in our perception there.